Deuxis/id3v2-tagger/README.md

 filename: `<optional track number> - <title><untracked extension or nothing>`

-A "meta" file in the root directory, if existent, should contain tab-separated pairs that explicitly specify meta, skipping the parsing from dirname.
+A "meta" file in the root directory, if existent, should contain tab-separated pairs that explicitly specify metadata, skipping the parsing from dirname.
 For example, an "ACDC" directory containing a "meta" file containing an `artist<tab>AC/DC` line will specify the artist of everything found in the directory to be "AC/DC", not "ACDC".

 ## Requirements: